5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/Framebuffer_Flags.md

 # Intel Framebuffer and Connector Flags

-:warning: :construction: WORK IN PROGRESS…
+Listed below, you find available/known Framebuffer and Connector flags and their Hex values for Intel iGPU framebuffers.
+Thes are the same flags located in Hackintool's "Patch" section.

-Listed below, you find available/known Connector Framebuffer flags and their corresponding Hex values.
-These values can be used to calculate a bitmask for the properties `framebuffer-flags` and `framebuffer-conx-flags` (`x` = number of controller **con0**, **con1**, **con2**, etc.).
-But the value has to be converted to Little Endian first.
-See &rarr; [**OC Calculators**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators) section for details.
+These flags can be combined to calculate a bitmask for the device properties `framebuffer-flags` and `framebuffer-conx-flags` (`x` = number of controller **con0**, **con1**, **con2**, etc.) to modify/adjust an existing Framebuffer patch.

-These are the same flags you can select in Hackintool's "Patch" section to generate/modify your framebuffer patch.
+f you select any of these flags in Hackintool and click on "Generate Patch, Hackintool does the calculation and Endianness conversion automatically.
+When doing this manually, the values have to be summed-up and converted to Little Endian before adding the bitmask to the config.plist (see &rarr; [**OC Calculators**](https://github.com/5T33Z0/OC-Little-Translated/tree/main/B_OC_Calculators)).

 ## Framebuffer Flags
 > Flags for device property `framebuffer-flags`